GitMews/dataset_api/README.md

 ---

 ## Context
-The MySQL database contains a single table of movies from a , with basic metadata :
+The MySQL database contains a single table of movies, with basic metadata :
 <img width="550" height="330" alt="image" src="https://github.com/user-attachments/assets/47a284a3-c383-4a08-a166-7a25c880e1e1" />

 The aim of this project is to expose these data accross two endpoints :